LadyCailin/MethodScriptVSC/README.md

 You must be able to run MethodScript from the commandline to get this to work.
 Java must be installed, and you must have already downloaded the
 MethodScript/CommandHelper jar file.

+If you are using Remote - SSH, place the following in your user settings.json:
+`"remote.extensionKind": {
+    "MethodScriptVSC.methodscriptvsc": "ui"
+}`

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md) for release notes.